blackary/neat-starter/src/posts/daily/sat-mar-22.md

 ### Praise

-P﻿salm 134b, 133a
+P﻿salm 124, 133a

 ### Prayer

-1. Ask God to bless you and use your gospel witness.
+1. Thank the Lord that he is on our side.
 2. Pray for the reading and preaching of God’s word tomorrow.
 3. Pray for a member of our church, for your family, and for a non-Christian friend/family member.